Smoking isn't a habit, Smoking is an addiction.

 My overriding point to the smokers reading this article is to recognize the evidence staring you in the face.
 Recognize that a "nicotine fit" is evidence of withdrawal from an addictive substance.
 Recognize that planning your day around smoking breaks, deciding your travel options based on smoking availability, and spending an outlandish amount of money on tobacco . . . are ALL signs of severe addiction.

 Smokers cannot take steps to address an addiction unless they first recognize its presence.
-The non-smokers (including many of my doctor colleagues) also need to stop having the smug “I’m not that stupid” and “why don’t you just stop” attitude about the smokers in their life and practice.
+The non-smokers (including many of my doctor colleagues) also need to stop having the smug "I'm not that stupid to smoke" and "why don't you just stop" attitude about the smokers in their practice.
+Physicians should understand pure difficulty involved in stopping smoking.
 Addictions are not stupid, they are real, strong, difficult to overcome, and need to be addressed in a sensitive and effective way.
+Patients need a physician they trust